Chakma people: British colonial rule

 After the war with the British, the Chakmas became very weak militarily.
 The Lushai used to make frequent raids on British subjects because their hunting ground was converted to tea gardens by the British in Cachar, Noakhali, Comilla, and other neighbouring tracts under Rani Kalindi.
-They raided the Chittagong Hill Tracts and the neighbouring tracts in 1847, 1848, 1859 and 1860.
+They raided the Chittagong Hill Tracts and the neighbouring tracts in 1847, 1848, 1859, and 1860.
 As a consequence, with a view to paying attention to the areas experiencing repeated raids and to protecting the people from the aggression of the independent tribes living further east but primarily to occupy the Chakma land, the Lieutenant Governor of Bengal recommended the removal of the hill tracts from the regulation district and the appointment of a superintendent over the tribes.
 Both of these recommendations were adopted by Act XXII in 1860, which came into effect on 18 August of that year.
 The Hill Tracts were separated from Chittagong district, a superintendent was appointed for the Chittagong Hill Tracts, and its headquarters were established at Chandraghona.
 The hills in his charge were henceforth known as the Hill Tracts of the Chittagong.
 For the next few years, attention focused on preserving peace on the frontier.
 In 1869, the headquarters were shifted to Rangamati.
 The official designation of the post of superintendent was changed to Deputy Commissioner and full control of matters about revenue and justice throughout the Hill Tracts was vested in his office.

 The frontier situation put pressure on the Chakma chief to shift his capital, and in 1874, he did so, from Rajanagar to Rangamati.
-At that time, cotton was grown in Chittagong Hill Tracts and was important to the British for their mills, so effective control of the Chittagong Hill Tracts was also important for them.
+At that time, cotton was grown in the Chittagong Hill Tracts and was important to the British for their mills, so effective control of the Chittagong Hill Tracts was also important for them.

 In 1881, the government divided the Chittagong Hill Tracts into Chakma Circle, Bohmong Circle, and Mong Circle.
 Each circle was headed by a chief.
 Chakma circle was headed by a Chakma, Bohmong circle by a Bohmong and the Burmese circle by a Mong.
 The Chakma circle was centrally located and inhabited mainly by the Chakmas, the Bohmong circle was under the rule of a Bohmong chief of Arakanese extraction, and the Mong circle was also inhabited by Arakanese speaking clans with some Tripura immigrants and headed by another ruler of Arakanese extraction.
 The division occurred because the British government was not in favour of the power of the Chakma chief, who controlled the hill tribes.
 Further, the government was increasingly concerned about the political and administrative affairs of the tracts.
 Hence, they wished to lay the foundation of administration in a restricted manner with the following objectives: